NickSeagull/nickseagull.github.io/src/components/OtherTalks.md

 # Other Talks

-Apart from the talks above, I have been giving talks on software since the beginning of my career.
-The recordings have been lost in time, yet I list them here, in case you want to talk about any of these topics.
+Throughout my career, I've delivered talks on software development and engineering practices.
+While recordings of these earlier presentations are no longer available, I've listed them below to showcase the breadth of topics I cover.
+Feel free to reach out if you'd like to discuss any of these areas.

 ## 2024

-- A
+- **All Day DevOps Conference (ADDO Conf 2024)** - Bridging The AI to Ops Gap